getoutreach/clientxtsdk/README.md

 ##### url

-A URL address where the web page created by addon creator is hosted.
+Address where the addon hosting web page is hosted.

 ##### icon